2023 Year-End Message

 Tip: Note that the definition of “like-kind” is relatively liberal.
 For example, you can exchange an apartment building for a warehouse or even raw land.

 Estate and Gift Taxes

 During the last decade, the unified estate and gift tax exclusion has gradually increased, while the top estate rate has not budged.
 For example, the exclusion for 2023 is $12.92 million, the highest it has ever been.
 (It is scheduled to revert to $5 million, plus inflation indexing, after 2025.)

 |Tax year||Estate tax exemption||Top estate tax rate|

-Furthermore, you can give gifts to family members that qualify for the annual gift tax exclusion.
-For 2022, there is no gift tax liability on gifts of up to $16,000 per recipient (up from $16,000 in 2022).
+In addition, you can give gifts to family members that qualify for the annual gift tax exclusion.
+For 2023, there is no gift tax liability on gifts of up to $17,000 per recipient (up from $16,000 in 2022).
 You do not even have to file a gift tax return.
-Moreover, the limit is doubled to $34,000 for joint gifts by a married couple).
-This reduces the size of your taxable estate.
+Moreover, the limit is doubled to $34,000 for joint gifts by a married couple, but a gift tax return is required in that case.

-Tip: You may “double up” by giving gifts in both December and January that qualify for the annual gift tax exclusion for 2022 and 2023, respectively.
+Tip: You may “double up” again by giving gifts in both December and January that qualify for the annual gift tax exclusion for 2023 and 2024, respectively

 - Sell real estate on an installment basis.
 For payments over two years or more, you can defer tax on a portion of the sales price.
 Also, this may effectively reduce your overall tax liability.

 - Consider a qualified charitable distribution (QCD).
 If you are age 70½ or older, you can transfer up to $100,000 of IRA funds directly to charity, free of tax (but not deductible).
 SECURE 2.0 authorizes a one-time transfer of up to $50,000 to a charitable remainder trust (CRT) or charitable gift annuity (CGA) as part of a QCD.